alankent/magento2devbox-skeleton/README.md

 process (and keep it running).
 It is generally recommended to start this up after you have installed Magento above.

-On Windows, get a compatible version of the Unison binaries for Windows from inside the container using the following (adjust "proj1-m2web" to match your web service container name from the `docker-compose.yml` file).

-    docker cp proj1-m2web:/windows/unison.exe .
-    docker cp proj1-m2web:/windows/unison-fsmonitor.exe .

-Then run the supplied BAT file to launch Unison in a separate window using the START command or by double clicking the BAT file via Windows explorer.
+On Windows, run the supplied BAT file to launch Unison in a separate window using the START command or by double clicking the BAT file via Windows explorer.
+This will automatically retrieve a copy of the `unison.exe` binary from the web container.
 Close the window to kill Unison.

     START m2devbox-unison-sync.bat

+Mac binaries and a shell script are also provided.
+It is recommended to run the sync shell script in a separate Terminal window so you can look at its output if you ever need to do troubleshooting.

+    ./m2devbox-unison-sync.sh

+This shell script cannot be used on Linux, only Mac OSX.
+Use volume mounting on Linux (not Unison).

-Each time you log in, make sure you restart this process, but be careful to not have multiple copies running in parallel.
+Each time you log in, make sure you restart Unison, but be careful to not have multiple copies running in parallel.
 It is not recommended to do significant work on the project without Unison running to avoid merge conflicts (rare).

-Mac binaries and a shell script are also provided:

-    docker cp proj1-m2web:/macos/unison .
-    docker cp proj1-m2web:/macos/unison-fsmonitor .
-    chmod +x unison unison-fsmonitor

-It is recommended to run the sync shell script in a separat Terminal window.

-    ./m2devbox-unison-sync.sh

 ### 9. Cron